N.E.D.

 N.E.D.
 (No Evidence of Disease) is an alternative/folk rock band whose members are medical doctors, mostly gynecologists and gynecologic oncologists.
-Their members are John Bogess, M.D. on lead vocals, guitar, and harmonica; Joanie M. Hope, M.D. on lead vocals and guitar; Nimesh Nagarsheth, M.D. on drums and percussion; William "Rusty" Robinson, M.D. on bass and harmonica, John Soper, M.D. on guitar, slide guitar, and mandolin; and William Winter, M.D. on guitar and backing vocals.
+Their members are John Bogess, M.D. on lead vocals, guitar, and harmonica; Nimesh Nagarsheth, M.D. on drums and percussion; Robert "Bob" Burger, M.D. on bass, Gizelka David-West, M.D. on vocals; and William Winter, M.D. on guitar and backing vocals.
 They released their self-titled debut on Motéma Music in 2009, followed by a second album in 2010 titled 6 Degrees.
 Their songs focus on emotional content and make no explicit references to cancer.

 The band has been reported on by The New York Times, USA Today, The Washington Post, Forbes, NorthJersey.com, and KGW.
 The band has also been profiled by Lifetime Television and thinkMTV.com.
 N.E.D. was the subject of a 2013 documentary, No Evidence of Disease, produced by Spark Media.